Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Incoming soldiers and civilians should request a sponsor by submitting a completed DA Form 5434, Sponsorship Program Counseling and Information Sheet.
 A sponsor will be assigned within 10 working days upon receipt of the DA Form 5434.
 For more information, see the Major Unit Listings.

 Most newcomers will arrive at Narita Airport, Haneda Airport or at Yokota Air Force Base.
-Usually, the sponsor or another representative of the unit will meet the newcomers at the airport, escort them to the base, arrange for lodging, and assist them through the in-processing stage.
+Usually, the sponsor or another representative of the unit will meet the newcomers at the airport, escort them to the base, arrange for lodging and assist them through the in-processing stage.
+During COVID-19 safety postures, be sure to follow the guidance received from your sponsor.